iterative/vscode-dvc/README.md

 - **Experiment bookkeeping**: Activate a visual system to record training data, parameters, and metrics on top of [Git](https://git-scm.com/).
-Use it to navigate your experiments, compare their results, and find the best ML model
+Use it to navigate your experiments, compare their results, and find the best ML model.
 - **Visualization**: Plot experiment data in a customizable View.
 - **Live tracking**: Capture and see metrics changing in real time.
 - **Reproducibility**: Reliably get back to any previous experiment.
 Run it